Neunkirchen, Saarland

 Neunkirchen ([ˈnɔʏnˌkɪʁçn̩]; Neinkeije) is a town and a municipality in Saarland, Germany.
-It is the largest town in, and the seat of the district of Neunkirchen.
+It is the largest town and the seat of the district of Neunkirchen.
 It is situated on the river Blies, approx. 20 km northeast of Saarbrücken.
 With about 50,000 inhabitants, Neunkirchen is Saarland's second largest city.

 Overview

 The name of the town derives from "An der neuen Kirche" meaning "by the new church" not from "nine churches" as one might be tempted to assume.
 In the past, Neunkirchen's economy has been shaped almost exclusively by coal and steel.
 With the decline of this industry sector, Neunkirchen's economy had to face drastic changes and underwent a significant shift towards the service and retail sector, although smaller industries still remain.

 History

 Early history

 The earliest settlements in the area can be dated back to 700 BC.
 The oldest part of the town is the village of Wiebelskirchen north of the town centre; its name has been recorded as early as 765 AD and is thus the oldest Christian name in town ("Kirche" means church).
 The name "Neunkirchen" is recorded for the first time in 1281.

-Neunkirchen belonged to the principality of Nassau-Saarbrücken, who erected two castles nearby (which do not exist any more today, but the ruins of one of them are the base of a little park-like area.
+Neunkirchen belonged to the principality of Nassau-Saarbrücken, who erected two castles: a renaissance castle and Schloss Jägersberg.
+Both castles do not exist anymore today, but the ruins of the Renaissance castle are now the base of a little park-like area.

 The famous German poet, geologist and author Johann Wolfgang von Goethe visited Neunkirchen and described the Castle and the Ironworks.